Primerica (PRI)

 Return on equity, or ROE, represents the ultimate measure of an insurer's effectiveness, quantifying how well it transforms shareholder investments into profits.
 Over the long term, insurance companies with robust ROE metrics typically deliver superior shareholder returns through a balanced approach to capital management.

-It was good to see Primerica beat analysts’ EPS expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 3.1% to $263.10 immediately following the results.
+It was good to see Primerica narrowly top analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its net premiums earned missed.
+Overall, this was a weaker quarter.
+The stock traded up 1.9% to $258.23 immediately following the results.

-We think Primerica is a solid business.
-To kick things off, its revenue growth was good over the last five years.
+There are a lot of things to like about Primerica.
+First off, its revenue growth was decent over the last five years.
 And while its projected EPS for the next year is lacking, its stellar ROE suggests it has been a well-run company historically.
 On top of that, its expanding pre-tax profit margin shows the business has become more efficient.

-Primerica’s P/B ratio based on the next 12 months is 3.4x.
-This valuation tells us that a lot of optimism is priced in.
-This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.
+Primerica’s P/B ratio based on the next 12 months is 3.2x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in.
+Add this one to your watchlist and come back to it later.